CodeItQuick/my-own-programming-language/README.md

 ## Running the program
 download the program, and run the main method, it will automatically run what is essentially a repl for lox.
-Can also directly run files but I haven't done/used that portion of the programming language yet
+Can also directly run files, but I haven't done/used that portion of the programming language yet

 ## Tests
 There are 55 tests so far, mostly unit, some "acceptance style" but those are very sparing.
 Mostly tested the scanner, parser,